hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 ## Prerequisites

+Before you start, make sure you meet the following requirements:

-A Kubernetes cluster needs to be created in HPE GreenLake for Private Cloud Enterprise.
+* A Kubernetes cluster needs to be created in HPE GreenLake for Private Cloud Enterprise.
 You need to download the *kubectl* binary, together with the *HPE kubectl plugin* and the *kubeconfig* file of the created cluster, from the launched service console.
 The downloaded *kubectl* binary and its plugin need to be set up in your environment.
 To simplify the setup process, you should export the environment variable `KUBECONFIG` and point it to the downloaded kubeconfig file.
 With these setups in place, you can access the Kubernetes cluster in the HPE GreenLake for Private Cloud Enterprise.

-The [Helm CLI](https://helm.sh/docs/intro/install/) needs to be installed in your environment.
+* The [Helm CLI](https://helm.sh/docs/intro/install/) needs to be installed in your environment.
 This Helm CLI will be used for installing and setting up the Apache SkyWalking.

-The [istioctl](https://istio.io/latest/docs/setup/getting-started/#download) needs to be installed as well in your environment.
+* The [istioctl](https://istio.io/latest/docs/setup/getting-started/#download) needs to be installed as well in your environment.
 The istioctl client will be used for installing and set up `Istio`.

 With your user access setup, you should have access to permissions that can create and update the following resources in the Kubernetes cluster: